UO-SCRUMthing/WhatsThatWeirdThingOverThere/README.md

 ```

 __Install all the packages required for the server:__

-cd the root directory of the webpage with package.json and run
+cd to the root directory of the webpage where package.json is located and run
 ```
 npm install
 ```

-The repo is missing the adminSecrets.js file with connection credentials to the mongoDB database hosted on mLab.
+The repo is missing the `adminSecrets.js` file with connection credentials to the mongoDB database hosted on mLab.
 The required file has to expose variables called `MONGO_USER_NAME` and `MONGO_PASSWORD`.

 Create a file like:
 ```